HOW HAPPY FAMILIES ARGUE

 You may agree that it is easy to see how arguing like this creates disconnection, leads to unhappy family dynamics, and can traumatise children.
 Living in such a stressful environment at home means family members are reactive and uncooperative with each other.

-If you feel that your family has some of these traits and want to make a positive change, focus on how happy families argue differently and start to change today.
+If you feel that your family has some of these traits and wants to make a positive change, focus on how happy families argue differently and start to change today.

 HAPPY FAMILIES ARGUE WELL

-Happy families understand there will be disagreements, and how you argue that matters.
+Happy families understand there will be disagreements at home, and how you argue matters.
 Here are critical strategies that happy families use.

 10 WAYS HAPPY FAMILIES ARGUE WELL